 \section{Methods}

-The task of instance segmentation can be formalized as transforming an image $x$ into a labeling $y$, where $y$ maps each pixel to a label value.
+The task of instance segmentation can be formalized as transforming an image $x$ into a labeling $y$ that maps each pixel to a label value.
 An instance corresponds to the maximal set of pixels with the same label value.
-Typically, the instance segmentation problem is solved via supervised learning, i.e. using a training set with ground-truth labels $\hat{y}$.
-Note that $y$ is invariant under the permutation of label values.
-In general, it is difficult to formulate instance segmentation in a fully differentiable manner.
-Most approaches first predict a "soft" representation with a CNN, e.g. affinities \cite{lee2017superhuman,gao2019ssap,DBLP:journals/corr/abs-1904-12654}, boundaries \cite{beier2017multicut,funke2018large} or embeddings \cite{de2017semantic,neven2019instance} and apply non-differentiable post-processing, such as agglomeration \cite{funke2018large,bailoni2019generalized}, clustering \cite{mcinnes2017accelerated,comaniciu2002mean} or partitioning \cite{andres2012globally}, to obtain the instance segmentation.
+Typically, the instance segmentation problem is solved via supervised learning, i.e. using a training set with groundtruth labels $\hat{y}$.
+Note that $y$ is invariant under the permutation of label values, which makes it difficult to formulate instance segmentation in a fully differentiable manner.
+Most approaches first predict a "soft" representation with a CNN, e.g. affinities \cite{lee2017superhuman,gao2019ssap,DBLP:journals/corr/abs-1904-12654}, boundaries \cite{beier2017multicut,funke2018large} or embeddings \cite{de2017semantic,neven2019instance} and apply non-differentiable post-processing, such as agglomeration \cite{funke2018large,bailoni2019generalized}, density clustering \cite{mcinnes2017accelerated,comaniciu2002mean} or partitioning \cite{andres2012globally}, to obtain the instance segmentation.
 Alternatively, proposal-based methods predict a bounding-box per instance and then predict the instance mask for each bounding-box \cite{he2017mask}.
 Furthermore, the common evaluation metrics for instance segmentation \cite{meilua2003comparing,rand1971objective} are also not differentiable.

-Our main motivation to explore RL for the instance segmentation task is to circumvent the restriction to differentiable losses and - regardless of the loss - to make the whole pipeline differentiable end-to-end even in presence of non-differentiable steps which transform pixelwise CNN predictions into individual instances.
+Our main motivation to explore RL for the instance segmentation task is to circumvent the restriction to differentiable losses and - regardless of the loss - to make the whole pipeline end-to-end even in presence of non-differentiable steps that transform pixelwise CNN predictions into instances.